borisbugaev/aplus/readme.md

 >> build a program to help me study for qualification exams
->> using as opportunity to learn go, also sorta zig but not really
+>> using as opportunity to learn go
+>> input question : answers from .txt, generate multiple-choice questions if possible, log any wrong answers.